gandlaarunDev/Doc-App/README.md

 - We have maintained file structure related to the type and usage of it.
 - All the backend files are maintained in the Backend folder.
 - All the ReactJs files and resources like images, logos, icons, etc are also maintained in the same file name <b>i.e, FrontEnd files</b>

+This design need some additional designs.
+Thank You.